How to Fill Out LLC Membership Certificate? (Best Practices)

 Adding new membership units to an LLC can be a little more complicated than issuing membership certificates to original members.

-This is because you will need to amend your company's articles of organization and operating agreement and have everyone who owns a stake in the company sign off on the changes.
+This is because you must amend your company's articles of organization and operating agreement and have everyone with a stake in the company sign off on the changes.

 The process for issuing new membership units is as follows:

 - First, gather all existing LLC members/LLC owners together so that they can give their consent for adding more membership units

 - Then, amend your articles of organization by filling out a form at your state's LLC office